norberte/Mining-StackOverflow-Github/DB creation/Stack Overflow db schema/README.md

 The Stack Overflow data has been extracted from the official [Stack Exchange data dump](https://archive.org/details/stackexchange) released 2018-12-02.

 The GitHub references have been retrieved from the [Google BigQuery GitHub data set](https://cloud.google.com/bigquery/public-data/github) on 2018-12-09.

+**DISCLAIMER**: The above sql schema scripts are not my own code.
+I got this code from the following repository: https://github.com/sotorrent/db-scripts/tree/master/sotorrent